-Take 20220902 epoch for example.
-The waterfall plot of all 20220902 observation's single pulses are given in Figure~\ref{fig:waterfall_2}.
-There is a mode switch occurred around $N\sim 1100$.

 To make a clear description of the mode switches and other profile evolution processes,~\citet[][submitted]{2023Hao_submitted} put forward an eigen mode searching method.
 We extend the method from only calculating eigen modes of $I$ to calculating eigen modes of polarized profiles $I$, $L$ and $V$ together.
-Any sub-integrations (noted with $p_{ij}$, $i$-th sub-integration at phase $j$) could be linearly decomposed into some eigen modes ($f_{j}$ and $g_{j}$, take two modes for example) together with a certain amount of noise ($n_{ij}$):
+Any sub-integrations (noted with $p_{ij}$, $i$-th sub-integration's $j$-th bin) could be linearly decomposed into some eigen modes ($f_{j}$ and $g_{j}$, take two modes for example) together with a certain amount of noise ($n_{ij}$):

 Here $\alpha_{i}$ and $\beta_{i}$ represent the mixture weights of eigen modes $f_{j}$ and $g_{j}$.
 Assuming $n_{ij}$ follows Gaussian distribution, the likelihood used to estimate the modes and the weights could be written in the form: